OpenSILEX/phis-docs-community/docs/experimental-organization.md

 - date (start / end)
 - campaign

 However, it is highly recommended to fill every field.
-If possible, fields requiring plain text (keywords, description) should be answered to in english.
+If possible, fields requiring plain text (keywords, description) should be answered to in English.

 `URI`.
 The project URI is automatically created by Phis web service which uses the acronym of the Phis instance from where the experiment is created (e.g. *DIA* for Diaphen) and the **campaign** provided by the user (e.g. *2018*).